What Happens When a Browser Encounters SSL

 - Look in the green address bar triggered by an Extended Validation (EV) SSL

 Trust of a credential depends on confidence in the credential issuer because the issuer vouches for the credential’s authenticity.
 Certification Authorities use a variety of authentication methods to verify information provided by organizations.
 Digicert, the leading Certification Authority, is well known and trusted by browser vendors because of our rigorous authentication methods and highly reliable infrastructure.
 Browsers extend that trust to SSL Certificates issued by DigiCert.

 Extend Protection beyond HTTPS

-Symantec SSL Certificates offer more services to protect your site and grow your online business.
-Our combination of SSL, vulnerability assessment and daily website malware scanning helps you provide site visitors with a safer online experience and extend server security beyond https to your public-facing web pages.
-The Norton Secured Seal and Symantec Seal-in-Search technology help assure your customers that your site is safe from search to browse to buy.
+DigiCert SSL Certificates offer more services to protect your site and grow your online business.
+Our combination of SSL, vulnerability assessment, and daily website malware scanning helps you provide site visitors with a safer online experience and extend server security beyond HTTPS to your public-facing web pages.
+The Smart Seal and DigiCert Seal-in-Search technology help assure your customers that your site is safe from search to browse to buy.